-The costs below reflect the status of a full-time undergraduate student enrolled for both the fall and spring semester.
+The costs below reflect the status of a full-time undergraduate student enrolled for both the fall and spring semesters.

 |Home with Parents||On-Campus||Off-Campus|

-*Out-of-State students have all the same expenses except for tuition & fees.
-Out-of-State tuition & fees is $23,771.
+Out-of-State and International students pay all the same expenses except for tuition & fees.
+Out-of-State tuition & fees is $26,352.

 Understanding Your Costs

 Tuition & Fees: The average cost of tuition and fees for a typical undergraduate student based on full-time or part-time enrollment.
 Full-time undergraduate = 30 hours per year; part-time undergraduate = 18 hours per year; full-time graduate = 18 hours per year; part-time graduate = 12 hours per year.
 More detailed information on UTSA’s tuition and fees can be found on the fiscal services webpage.

 Housing & Meals: A reasonable estimate of what it would cost to live in San Antonio while attending school.
 Actual costs may vary by individual choices related to location and circumstances.
 Average costs are calculated based on whether you are living on campus, off campus or at home with your parents.

 Books & Supplies: The average cost of books and supplies for a typical student for an entire academic year.

 Transportation: Average transportation expenses for at home students and off-campus students are based on an average 30 mile round trip to campus.
 Average transportation expenses for on campus students are based on a VIA bus pass and two trips home per year.

 Miscellaneous: Average expenses are calculated based on potential expenses that you may incur based on whether you are living on campus, off campus or at home with your parents.